 What is a Mentor?

 A mentor is a caring and compassionate adult who shares their life experiences and expertise with a young person in order to help in the development of their skills, abilities and knowledge.
-In as little as one hour per week, a mentor can help a child establish goals, develop valuable life skills, build confidence and their self-worth.
+In just a few hours per month, a mentor can help a child establish goals, develop valuable life skills, build confidence and their self-worth.

 Why Become a mentor?